More evacuations expected near dangerous Southwest wildfires

 Associated Press

 SANTA FE, N.M.
-(AP) — Thousands of firefighters battled destructive wildfires in the Southwest as more residents prepared to evacuate Friday into the weekend in northern New Mexico where strong winds and dangerously dry conditions have made the blazes hard to contain.
+(AP) — Thousands of firefighters battled destructive wildfires in the Southwest as more residents prepared to evacuate during the weekend in northern New Mexico where strong winds and dangerously dry conditions have made the blazes hard to contain.

-The biggest fire in the U.S. grew to more than 117 square miles (303 square kilometers) through the afternoon northeast of Santa Fe.
+The biggest fire in the U.S. grew to more than 117 square miles (303 square kilometers) on Friday northeast of Santa Fe.
 Gusty winds prevented any aerial attacks by midmorning and crews lost some of the containment they had established in previous days.

 The rapid rate of the spread of the fire was exceeding dire predictions in some areas, incident commander Carl Schwope said Friday night.